Skip to main content

 Before departure, Verto will help connect you with resources for specific regional information and travel consultation.
 We recommend reviewing these resources and discussing upcoming travel plans with your physician.

 Students will have access to internet service in their housing accommodation, as well as at the Verto Study Center.
 All students are required to have a working cell phone with the ability to make and receive voice calls, SMS, and internet data capability.
-For details on how to prepare your cell phone for abroad usage please visit our Location Resources page
+For details on how to prepare your cell phone for abroad usage, please visit our Location Resources page

 Verto encourages students to inform their family member(s) or caregiver in the U.S. once they’ve arrived in-country to their abroad location.
-From there, students & families should set personal expectations regarding frequency of communication throughout the semester.
+From there, students and families should set personal expectations regarding frequency of communication throughout the semester.

-Participants and families will have access to our 24-hour emergency phone line for urgent immediate assistance.
+Participants and families will have access to our 24-hour emergency phone line for immediate assistance.
 Each Verto abroad location has a unique emergency phone number that students will receive closer to their departure time.

 Any of the following Verto locations:

-LocationIn hand passport deadline
+Location In hand passport deadline

 All locations require a passport with validity until 6 months – 1 year after the program end date.
 Some locations also require a student visa, so please speak to your Admissions Counselor asap for passport planning, and read our Passport Guide for further information.